Syrus212/Spritesheet_Rearranger/README.md

 Anchor model :

 ![Anchor model](https://github.com/Syrus212/Spritesheet_Rearranger/blob/main/Anchor%20model.png)

-More advanced guide on how to use this [here](https://docs.google.com/document/d/1_7ffUXJ9Euz9cPE18tUKmR307wTUofz47r0G7JTA0YE/edit?usp=sharing).

 Note 1 : the sprites are ordered based on the upper-left hand corner of each sprite's bounding box.
 They are ordered from left to right and if two sprites have their corner on the same X coordinate from top to bottom.